phalcon/documentation/docs/tutorial-vokuro.md

 }
 ```

-First of all we ensure that we have full error reporting.
-You can of course change this if you wish, or rework the code where error reporting is controlled by an entry in your `.env` file.
+First of all, we ensure that we have full error reporting.
+You can, of course, change this if you wish, or rework the code where error reporting is controlled by an entry in your `.env` file.

 A `try`/`catch` block wraps all operations.
 This ensures that all errors are caught and displayed on screen.

 !!! danger "NOTE"

     You will need to rework the code to enhance security.
 Currently, if an error happens with the database, the `catch` code will echo on screen the database credentials with the exception.
-This code is intended as a tutorial not a full scale production application
+This code is intended as a tutorial, not a full-scale production application

-We ensure that we have access to all the supporting libraries by loading composer's autoloader.
+We ensure that we have access to all the supporting libraries by loading the composer's autoloader.
 In the `composer.json` we have also defined the `autoload` entry, directing the autoloader to load any `Vokuro` namespaced classes from the `src` folder.

 ```json
 "autoload": {